pagkly/Zed/Investopedia3/Flat Tax.md

 ## Understanding a Flat Tax

-Supporters of a flat tax system propose that it gives taxpayers an incentive to earn more because they are not penalized with a higher [tax bracket](https://www.investopedia.com/terms/t/taxbracket.asp).
+Supporters of a flat tax system propose that it gives taxpayers an incentive to earn more because they are not penalized with a higher [[tax bracket]](https://www.investopedia.com/terms/t/taxbracket.asp).
 Also, flat tax systems make filing easier.
 Critics of flat taxes argue that the system places an unfair burden on low-wage earners in exchange for lowering tax rates on the wealthy.
-Critics believe a [progressive tax](https://www.investopedia.com/terms/p/progressivetax.asp) system is fairer than a flat tax system.
+Critics believe a [[progressive tax]](https://www.investopedia.com/terms/p/progressivetax.asp) system is fairer than a flat tax system.

 ## Flat Taxes vs. Regressive and Progressive Taxes

-While a flat tax imposes the same tax percentage on all individuals regardless of income, many see it as a [regressive tax](https://www.investopedia.com/terms/r/regressivetax.asp).
+While a flat tax imposes the same tax percentage on all individuals regardless of income, many see it as a [[regressive tax]](https://www.investopedia.com/terms/r/regressivetax.asp).
 A regressive tax is one in which the government taxes high-income earners at a lower percentage of their income and low-wage earners at a higher percentage of their income.

 The tax is seen as regressive due to a more significant portion of the total funds available to the low-income earner going to the tax expenditure.
 While the upper-income payer still pays the same percentage, they have enough income to offset this tax load.